huy310304/GPUMD-UVA/MgNiO/README.md

 ![Line of Best Fit for Optimized Forces](https://github.com/huy310304/GPUMD-UVA/assets/114793725/4d1a573e-8e7f-43e6-a8b3-25dc71be6bbd)

 ### Applying the Predicted Force Values
-With the best-fit line in place, optimized forces for 500K and 700K were calculated and used in further simulations.
+With the best-fit line in place, optimized forces for 500K and 700K were predicted to be 0.00024Å and 0.00032Å and used in further simulations.

 #### Validation Results for 500K and 700K
 | ![500K Validation](https://github.com/huy310304/GPUMD-UVA/assets/114793725/ea146a78-8286-4aee-a2a0-1ea500a5cdae) | ![700K Validation](https://github.com/huy310304/GPUMD-UVA/assets/114793725/9709d81c-5856-45d9-9230-37211b811585) |
 |:----------------------:|:----------------------:|
 | Results for `T(K) = 500K` with `F(Å-1) = 0.00024` | Results for `T(K) = 700K` with `F(Å-1) = 0.00032` |

-These results confirmed the hypothesis that tailored force values enhance the consistency and reliability of the simulations.
+These results confirmed the hypothesis that tailored force values enhance the consistency and reliability of the simulations, as well as the linearly relationship between the optimized force value and temperature.

 ### Comprehensive Analysis of Temperature vs. Thermal Conductivity
-The tailored force values were utilized to re-evaluate the thermal conductivity at each temperature, providing insight into how MgNiO's thermal properties respond to temperature and force parameter adjustments.
-The graph below demonstrates a more consistent trend in `k(w)` with smaller error bars, maintaining the expected decrease as `T(K)` increases.
+The optimized force values were utilized to re-evaluate the thermal conductivity at each temperature, providing insight into how MgNiO's thermal properties respond to temperature and force parameter adjustments.
+The graph below demonstrates a more consistent trend in `k(w)` with smaller error bars, maintaining the expected decreasing behavior as `T(K)` increases.

 ![Comprehensive Thermal Conductivity Analysis](https://github.com/huy310304/GPUMD-UVA/assets/114793725/85be649f-e2e9-4e4b-8dc8-49c78dad723b)